eantoranz/difflame/README.txt

 revision where that line was present is reported instead (as reported by git blame --reverse).
 When this happens, a percentage sign (%) will be used as the prefix of the deleted line (instead of the usual -).

+Notice how a 'hint' line is printed for lines that are removed/added and that relate to the same revision.
+This is so that it's possible to get a little more information about the revision itself without having to resort to an additional call to git show.

 You can provide one or two treeishs.
 If you provide only one, HEAD will be assumed to be the second treeish.